 Both LAKE2.0 and FLake models were initialized with ALOP data measured at the Montante, in the reservoir floating platform and ran in standalone version.
 Atmospheric forcing input data were taken from the Montante platform observations.
+Gaps in data smaller than 3 hours were filled with a linear interpolation.
+In case of gaps bigger than 3 consecutive hours data was substituted with the corresponding values from the land weather stations (Barbosa and Cid Almeida).
 Comparison between LAKE2.0 and FLake models was made in terms of water temperature and heat fluxes over the water surface.